simongravelle/publication-data/README.md

 Authors: Simon Gravelle, Sabina Haber-Pohlmeier, Carlos Mattea, Siegfried Stapf, Christian Holm, and Alexander Schlaich Publication Date: May 19, 2023

-This repository is associated with [our publication](https://doi.org/10.1021/acs.langmuir.3c00036) in Langmuir.
+This repository is associated with [our 2023 publication](https://doi.org/10.1021/acs.langmuir.3c00036) in Langmuir, in which we investigate the properties of water confined withing salt crust using both NMR experiments and molecular dynamics simulations.

 <p float="left">
   <a href=""><img src="figures/TOC.jpg" width="100%" /></a>